-Newman Civic Fellows are recommended by college and university presidents to acknowledge motivation and ability in public leadership.
-Newman Civic Fellows awards are made in memory of Frank Newman, who dedicated his life to creating systemic change through education reform.
-Frank Newman’s leadership was selfless, optimistic, and determined, spanning an incredible career of more than five decades.
-At the core of Dr. Newman’s leadership was a belief in the power of individuals to make a difference and in the power of connection with others.
-Newman Civic Fellows form a unique network of leaders who will inspire and keep hope alive for one another during college and afterward, as the network expands exponentially each year.
-Frank Newman had a tremendous impact on American education and its role in the development of citizens who want to make a difference.
+The Newman Civic Fellowship honors Frank Newman, who dedicated his life to creating systemic change through education reform.
+Frank Newman’s leadership was selfless, optimistic, and determined, spanning an extraordinary career of more than five decades.
+At the core of Newman’s leadership was a belief in the power of inter-connected individuals to make a difference.
+Frank Newman had a tremendous impact on American education and its role in the development of citizens.
 The Newman Civic Fellows are reflections and affirmations of his life’s work.
 Learn more about Frank Newman.